PXZUpLUK/Reforestation/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!